-- 2. Camper spaces in the Mallary Agriculture Complex area and the area designated for the 4H Horse Committee are assessed a \$20 per camper per night fee. - 3.
+- 2. Camper spaces in the Mallary Agriculture Complex area and the area designated for the 4H Horse Committee are assessed a \$20/Day. - 3.
 Spaces reserved for the 4H Horse Committee in the Horse Show Camper Lot will be allocated by the 4-H Horse Committee Chair. - 4.
 No cars, trucks or other non-camper vehicles are allowed to be used as overnight accommodations on the grounds of The Big E. Any vehicles used in this manner will be towed. - 5.
 More information is available regarding the availability of camper parking spaces for parents and non-official personnel in our public parking lot.
-For specific information regarding public parking camping and pricing, please email us at aginfo@thebige.com.
-Please visit our website for more information on dry camping.
-Here is our website https://www.thebige.com/p/generalinfo/bigeinfo Click on FAQ: Can I camp at Big E. - a.
+For specific information regarding public parking camping and pricing, please email us at aginfo@thebige.com. - a.
 Members, chaperones, parents or club leaders not serving in an official capacity are encouraged to contact the Admissions Department of The Big E at (800)639-2908 regarding camper space availability in Lot 9.
 RESERVATIONS ARE NOT ACCEPTED. - b.
 Eastern States Exposition does not encourage the use of tents due to their possible placement near moving vehicles in our public parking lot.
 Persons wishing to use canvas-sided/pop-up/tent campers must tell the Parking Attendant upon entering the parking area so they may be directed to the designated areas.
 For specific information, please contact the Admissions Department of The Big E at (800)639-2908. - c.
 No tents are allowed in the Mallary Agriculture Complex parking area. - d.
 Any persons using canvas-sided/pop-up/tent-type campers will be required to sign a waiver accepting all responsibility for any theft, safety and/or personal liability. - e.
 Management reserves the right to refuse access, and is not responsible for accidents or personal loss, injury or damages to any property.